 Please include a brief (4-5 sentences) biography of the candidate on the back of this form.

 Personal information is collected under the authority of the Education Act as amended, and will be used to manage the disclosure of individual personal information.
 Contact the school principal for more information.
-File: ADM-School Councils Valid for 12 months after date of last use/application

 Student (Print)

 Home Room Teacher (Print)

 Grade